Azure-Samples/apptemplates-microservices-spring-app-on-AzureSpringApps/README.md

     active: native
 ```

-Your developer token is from your GitHub account setttings.
+Your developer token is from your GitHub account settings.
 See [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for further details

 Add app configs to your Azure Spring Apps